-The following example illustrates how the Title IV Refund Policy would affect a student who withdraws from classes at Washington State Community College.
+The following example illustrates how the Title IV Refund Policy would affect a student who withdraws from classes at Washington State College of Ohio.
 In this example, the student is attending spring semester, which is 119 calendar days in length with a five day break.

 Financial Aid: Pell Grant \$2865

 Subsidized Loan \$1750

-Total Financial Aid Award: \$4615
+Total Financial \$4615

 Institutional Ch \$2500

-Aid Refunded t

-Charges are pa id: \$2115